-Gaming business: City of Dreams Manila is competing against casinos operated by PAGCOR and the other licensees that are already operating - Resorts World Manila of Travelers International Hotel Group, Inc. ("Travelers"), Solaire Resort and Casino of Bloomberry Resorts Corporation, and Okada Manila, which commenced casino operations on December 30, 2016.
-Travelers has also broken ground on its planned Resorts World Bayshore project in PAGCOR City, with the opening thereof reportedly estimated 2019.
+Gaming business: City of Dreams Manila is competing against casinos operated by PAGCOR and the other licensees that are already operating - Resorts World Manila of Travellers International Hotel Group, Inc. ("Travellers"), Solaire Resort and Casino of Bloomberry Resorts Corporation, and Okada Manila, which commenced casino operations on

+December 30, 2016.
+Travellers has also broken ground on its planned Resorts World Bayshore project in PAGCOR City, with the opening thereof reportedly estimated to be in 2019.

 Lottery equipment leasing, distribution and retail business: POSC, PLC's subsidiary, expects that the aggressive push for small town lottery (STL) and the prevalence of illegal gambling particularly in interior towns and remote areas will provide competition to its online lotto revenues.
-However, management believes that POSC has no competition with its online KENO games that appeals to a different market segment and its wide distribution network of selling varied lottery tickets nationwide.
+However, management believes that POSC has limited competition with its online KENO games that appeal to a different market segment.